-Prerequisite: MATH 0240, or appropriate score on math placement test or equivalent.
+Prerequisite: MATH 0230 or MATH 0240 with a grade of C or better, or appropriate score on math placement test, or equivalent.

 Recommended Skills, Abilities or Coursework: Arithmetic skills with whole numbers, integers, fractions/ratios, and decimals; Computational skills with percentages and decimals; Algebraic skills with linear, quadratic, and rational expressions and equations; Manipulative facility with square roots; and Facility with graphing straight lines from knowledge of the equation, slope/intercept, or point/intercept.